If you’re looking for the best places to see cherry blossoms in Taiwan, this post is for you!

 Unlike other cherry blossom spots in Asia, Taiwan has no official cherry blossom forecast, which makes planning a trip around sakura season a bit more tricky.
 While blooming times vary slightly every year, the best time to see cherry blossoms in Taiwan is generally from January to early April.

 If you’re planning your trip specifically around cherry blossom season, take note of the viewing times included below.
-And keep in mind that even though cherry blossom season runs from mid-winter in Taiwan to early spring, weather patterns can impact the flowering times.
+And keep in mind that even though cherry blossom season runs from mid-winter to early spring, weather patterns can impact the flowering times.

 Where to See Cherry Blossoms in Taiwan